 See general rates for business customers served by off-grid systems north of the 53rd parallel

-Off-grid systems usually run diesel generators to meet the electricity needs of the communities they serve.
-The technology used by these generating stations, their need for fuel and their remoteness translate into high generation costs.
+Most off-grid systems run diesel generating stations to meet the electricity needs of the customers they serve.
+The technology used by these generating stations, their need for fuel and the remoteness of the off-grid systems translate into high generation costs.

-In these regions, it’s more efficient and cheaper to heat rooms and water directly with fuel (oil or propane) than with electricity.
+In cases such as these, it’s more efficient and cheaper to heat rooms and water directly with fuel than with electricity.

 Because it takes a generating station a lot more fuel to generate the electricity required to heat a home’s rooms and water than it does a fuel-fired heating and hot-water system installed in the home.

-Residential customers in Nunavik who don’t have any government grants are eligible for the Efficient Energy Use Program (EEUP).
+In addition, residential customers in Nunavik who don’t receive any government grants are eligible for the Efficient Energy Use Program (EEUP).
 Under the Program, they end up paying 30% less than what it would cost them to heat with electricity, no matter how the price of fuel fluctuates.

 And if they are eligible for the EEUP, Hydro-Québec pays the maintenance and repair costs for their heating systems.